How do I learn Vipassana?

 - Changing courses: If, after submitting a course application, you wish to change your original course date for a different one (at another time), it would be helpful if you would submit a new application.
 This will save the registrar time and avoid possible confusion in the system.

-Please make sure you inform the Registrar of your travel plans, if your plans changes, if you miss a flight or find alternative transportation or are delayed in anyway.
-Please contact the Registrar at firstname.lastname@example.org or 1-972-346-8020 for all updates to your transportation information.
+Please make sure you inform the Registrar of your travel plans.
+If your plans change (e.g. missed a flight, found alternative transportation etc) or are delayed in anyway, please inform both the Registrar at firstname.lastname@example.org and Transportation at email@example.com .
+You may also call 1-972-962-8858 for all updates to your transportation information.

 Plan to arrive at the Center no later than 5:00 PM on the day the course starts.
-The course ends at approximately 7:00 AM on the last day, and is followed by breakfast and cleanup.
-All activities are generally complete by 9:00 AM on the last day of the course.
+The course ends on the morning of the last day.
+Students can expect to leave the center between 8 – 10.